-If you’re a freelance designer or developer, you’re probably already familiar with the powerful and popular Sketch app.
+If you’re a freelance designer or developer, you’re probably already familiar and working on some of your agreement templates or contract templates with the powerful and popular Sketch app.
 It's one of the best tools for graphic and web designers.
 Used to create beautiful user interfaces, engaging websites, and custom icons, it’s embraced by the creative community – in part – because of its quickly growing plugin library.
 Even better, many of the best Sketch tools are shared freely among creators.
 It's perfect for bootstrapped startup freelancers with a limited budget.

 Currently, there are dozens upon dozens of apps available, and most are available for the for many versions of the Sketch app.
 While new tools are being created and shared among fans every day, here are some of the most talked-about and highly-praised plugins available for today’s Sketch users.